1925–26 Montreal Maroons season: Playoffs

 The Maroons took on the first-year team Pittsburgh Pirates in a two-game, total-goals series.
 The Maroons won the first game 3–1 and tied the second to win the series six goals to four.

 In the second round, the Maroons took on the first-place Ottawa Senators.
 At home in the first game, the Maroons tied the Senators 1–1.
 Former Senator Punch Broadbent scored at 8 minutes of the second period to put the Maroons ahead.
 The lead lasted until King Clancy tied the game with ten seconds left.
 In the second game, held at Ottawa, the Maroons took the series with a 1–0 shutout victory to win the NHL championship.
 Babe Siebert on an individual rush, scored off his own rebound at the six-minute mark of the second period.
 Cy Denneny appeared to tie the score a minute later, but the play was off-side.
 The Maroons held off the attack of the Senators the rest of the way in front of a record attendance of 10,525.

 After the final game in Ottawa, an anonymous supporter gave a $1,000 cheque to team president James Strachan "to be divided up among the boys for their fighting victory."

-Stanley Cup Final
+Stanley Cup Finals

 Nels Stewart was "Old Poison" to the Victoria Cougars, as he scored 6 goals in the 4 games and goaltender Clint Benedict shut out the westerners three times.
 All games were played at the Forum in Montreal.